 This course helps students understand different approaches to church and ministry fundraising, capital campaigns and fundraising rules and regulations.
 Students will learn basic annual funds, major gifts, foundation grants, planned gift fundraising, restricted and designated gifts, and essential rules and regulations.
 The course will focus on discovering and researching good stewardship models from a management perspective as well as helping to lead the congregation and ministries in both a personal and public understanding of stewardship.

 This course identifies key principles related to church and ministry growth, change, and revitalization.
 Clergy, ministry leaders, and nonprofit professionals will learn how strategic planning can clarify a congregation's direction, discernment, and opportunities for growth.
-It will also give practical tools that will help congregations and ministries evaluate their current health and recognize areas that need improvement and can hinder growth causing plateaus.
+It will also give practical tools that will help congregations and ministries evaluate their current health and recognize areas that need improvement, hinder growth and cause plateaus.
 This course will focus on how to deal with and implement change in a positive and productive way.
 Special attention will be given to theological and cultural principles which may affect the rate and patterns of church or ministry growth.
 Strategies will be designed to promote growth and revitalization.